awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

 This dataset can then be referenced in an experiment with an entry like `dataset: custom_dataset` (note that we're omitting the *.yaml extension).
 This will result in running the benchmarks against this dataset.
-Some experiments have already been defined for your reference - see `./conf/dataloading.yaml` or `./configuration/sharding.yaml`.
+Some experiments have already been defined for reference - see `./conf/dataloading.yaml` or `./conf/sharding.yaml`.

 _Note: Ensure the bucket is in the same region as the EC2 instance to eliminate network latency effects in your measurements._

-Alternatively, you can use `datagen.py` to procedurally generate an image dataset and upload it to Amazon S3.
+Alternatively, you can use the `s3torch-datagen` command to procedurally generate an image dataset and upload it to Amazon S3.
 The script also creates a Hydra configuration file at the appropriate path.

 ```
 $ s3torch-datagen --help